-Jennifer Chou is a Reproductive Justice & Gender Equity Attorney at the ACLU of Northern California.
+Jennifer Chou is a Staff Attorney for the Gender, Sexuality & Reproductive Justice Program at the ACLU of Northern California.
 Her current work focuses on expanding and protecting access to reproductive health care in the Central Valley.
 She also leads the ACLU-NC’s efforts to ensure implementation of inclusive, medically accurate, and comprehensive sexual health education across the state.

 Jennifer’s cases include a suit against the U.S. Office of Refugee Resettlement for funding religious organizations that deny immigrants access to legally required reproductive medical services.